ananthulb/ananthulb/README.md

 ### Hi there, I'm Ananthu LB - 👋

 - 🔭 I started learning programming after my highschool
-- 🌱 I’m currently working as a Frontend Developer 🤣
+- 🌱 I’m currently working as a Fullstack Developer 🤣
 - 👯 I like general programming and problem solving

 ### Connect with me: